 Last year, my life looked very different.
 I was your quintessential Type A corporate workaholic, and I’m not going to lie, I love it!
 I was – and still am – a marketer by trade and enjoyed being in a nanotechnology start-up and a manufacturing multi-national for 5 years in Singapore before moving to Tucson, Arizona with my husband as newly-weds in January 2018.

-This year, I am living in a new country as a military spouse and millennial homemaker.
+This year, I am living in a new country as a military spouse and stay-home millennial.
 The move from the tropics of Singapore to the deserts of Arizona feels a little like stepping into a world that was created for me, and stepping away, briefly, from the world I have created for myself.
 The absence of a full-time job and income can on somedays be unnerving for me, but I’m also grateful in many ways to be in this season of life and could not have imagined a more lovely way to get acquainted with married life.

 Here are 10 things about me you won’t find on Google: